 Greisas/ Grace

-Maurice (Morris) Grace was the son of Jossel and Liba Greisas and born in shtetel of Abele, near Rokiskis in the province of Paneveyze in Lithuania.
-His date of birth was 16 March 1897.
+Maurice (Morris) Grace was the son of Jossel and Liba Greisas, born in the shtetel of Abele, near Rokiškis, in the Panevėžys province of Lithuania.
+His date of birth was March 16, 1897.
 Granddaughter Merle Grace recounts, “After the pogrom in Bialystok and SideIce, Morris’s parents decided to send a group of children away.
-A big group of Greisas children and their cousins, plus a few neighbours’ children started out on a journey to get away from where they grew up, because it was deemed unsafe.
-Josel and Lieba were too old to travel with them, and made the devastating decision to let the children go off by themselves.
-Morris was 12 when he started off with his siblings.
-The only thing he told us, was that his mother opened the insides of the jacket with a tiny needlework scissors and put some money in it.
-Then she showed him how she sewed it closed again.
+A large group of Greisas children and their cousins, along with a few neighbors’ children, set out on a journey to escape the unsafe environment where they grew up.
+Jossel and Liba were too old to travel with them and made the heartbreaking decision to let the children go alone.
+Morris was 12 when he left with his siblings.
+The only thing he told us was that his mother cut the inside of his jacket with a tiny needlework scissors and placed some money inside.
+She then showed him how to sew it closed again.
 She told him to use it only in an emergency.
 He eventually used this money to get on a boat in England.”

-Morris began at Geluk (probably with Elias Helfer) and then settled in Coetzersdam near Vryburg where he farmed and ran a local store.
+Morris started at Geluk, probably with Elias Helfer, and then moved to Coetzersdam near Vryburg, where he farmed and operated a local store.
 Merle Grace notes that his "general dealer named Coetzersdam Store.
 In this shop everything was sold, from a bath plug to a school uniform.
 At the one side of the store, Morris had a coffee table where he always invited people to sit and have a chat and a rest."

-In 1936 he married Elie Elija Johanna Potgieter.
-Based on an oral history account by Joe Joffe - who was a good friend of his - Morris sought to have his wife converted.
-This did not however materialize.
-He maintained excellent social and business ties with the community and was very engaged in charity work.
-Morris and Elie had three children, Shirley, Edwin (Eddy) and Nevil.
+In 1936, he married Elie Elija Johanna Potgieter.
+According to an oral history account by Joe Joffe—who was a close friend of his—Morris tried to have his wife converted.
+However, this did not happen.
+He maintained strong social and business connections within the community and was very active in charity work.
+Morris and Elie had three children: Shirley, Edwin (Eddy), and Nevil.

 ![]() Aleksas Greisas26 June 1896 | ![]() Maurice (Morris) Grace | ![]() Morris Grace and Elie Elija Johanna Potgieter |